synchronizing/httpq/README.md

 resp.feed(b"Hello world!")
 ```

-The feed mechanism, different from the other two methods of initializing a message, is intended to be used with the built-in state machine.
+The feed mechanism comes with a simple built-in state machine.
+The state machine can be three states:

-When parsing a message from a stream the state machine keeps track of *where* in the message the parser is.
-This allows more advance parsing and mechanism to be built.
+* `TOP`: The feed cursor is at the top of the message.
+* `HEADER`: The feed cursor is at the headers.
+* `BODY`: The feed cursor is at the body.

+Once at the body it's the user's responsibility to keep track of the message length.

 ```python
 import socket